Southwest Style Home Design: A Closer Look at Its Architecture and Interior Design

 The interior walls of the Southwest home can be adorned with murals or framed art depicting Native American or Aztec rituals.
 Pottery, candles, dried flowers, sculptures add to the ambiance.
 Brightly colored throw pillows are great for sofas, chairs or the floor – as are Mexican serapes.

-A study - simply decorated in earth tones – (left) includes a stone fireplace with an animal head as its centerpiece, wood beams, table, cabinets, wrought iron chandelier, leather chairs and an area rug.
+A study – simply decorated in earth tones – includes a stone fireplace with a longhorn steer head as its centerpiece, wood beams, table, cabinets, wrought iron chandelier, leather chairs, and an area rug.
 (View Southwest plan 161-1053).
-The living/dining area (right) displays all the essential materials and colors that make a Southwest home attractive and bright – a color motif of orange/blue/brown is reflected in the display cabinet, plates and napkins, sofa, throw pillows, table and chairs.

 The Southwest provides vibrant and brilliant hues when it comes to color imagery.
 Earth tones are fused with turquoise – perhaps the color most associated with the region (there are turquoise jewelry, tapestry, pottery, and woodwork).